nowtechnologies/cpp-logger/README.md

 Log::i(nowtech::LogTopics::system) << "bulk data size:" << someCollection.size() << Log::end;  // one group of 2 items

-auto logger = Log::n() << "bulk data follows:"; // one group of many items starts for(auto item : someCollection) {
+auto logger = Log::n<Log::trace>() << "bulk data follows:"; // one group of many items starts for(auto item : someCollection) {
   logger << LC::X4 << item;                     // format: hexadecimal, fill to 4 digits
 }
 logger << Log::end;                             // the group of many items ends
 ```

 This is a complete rework of my [old logger](https://github.com/balazs-bamer/cpp-logger/tree/old/) after identifying the design flaws and performance problems.
-I used C++20 -capable compilers during development, but the code is probably C++17 compatible.
+The library requires C++17.

 The code was written to possibly conform MISRA C++ and High-Integrity C++.